Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- source (string): processes, layers, cameras, bitmaps, fonts;
+- source (context): processes, layers, cameras, bitmaps, fonts;
 - detail (bool) - if true, prints items in the table with details.

 ## var